ndbiller/as-fa54-quiz/README.md

 ![MVVM design pattern](/img/MVVMPattern.png?raw=true "MVVM design pattern")

 We will use the [model-view-viewmodel design pattern](https://www.tutorialspoint.com/mvvm/index.htm) for our project.
-For a very short but good video tutorial that explains all the key elements involved in using MVVM with C# and WPF, go [here](https://www.youtube.com/watch?v=UgnSYx6iU8Y).
+For a very short but good video tutorial that explains all the basic key elements involved in using MVVM with C# and WPF, go [here](https://www.youtube.com/watch?v=UgnSYx6iU8Y).

 ### Model Responsibilities